 A couple of things helped me with this, the first was time passing and her continuing to live, second was adding Kelly to the mix.
 Somehow having two budgies to fuss over decreased my nervousness instead of doubling it.
 Maybe splitting the concern made it impossible to maintain at that intense level?
 Who knows!

 On the other hand, fear of them dying is totally valid.
 I do a lot of research about budgies both for the blog and to be a well-informed pet parent.
 There are so many ways to kill a budgie accidentally, including, I just saw, frying avocados in your home!
-Not that I had any plans to fry avocados, but wow, if you want a delicate pet that requires tons of special handling budgies are for you!
+Not that I had any plans to fry avocados, but wow, if you want a delicate pet that requires special handling budgies are for you!

 I’ve done all my due diligence and we don’t use anything that isn’t safe for the budgies, but I’m sure there’s some new thing just around the corner.
 And even with being pretty near 100% bird-proofed, I worry when they pick up puzzle pieces of a new cardboard Puzzle, or if they try to climb up my sleeve and I’m wearing (Fragrance-Free) deodorant.
 I mean, you can just drive yourself utterly insane worrying about every tiny thing that might possibly harm them.
 And that’s just physically, when you start adding in concerns over their mental health it’s enough to go completely around the bend.